railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

 	* the French method.

-	More generally it enables you to make analyses using other simulation levels that you could expect.
+	More generally, it enables you to make analyses using other simulation levels that you could expect.

-To print the `Trial Balance` you can use this menu :menuselection:`Accounting --> Reporting --> Legal Reports --> Accounting Reports --> Trial Balance`.
+To print the `Trial Balance`, you can use this menu :menuselection:`Accounting --> Reporting --> Legal Reports --> Accounting Reports --> Trial Balance`.
-This report allows you to print or generate a pdf of your trial balance allowing you to quickly check the balance of each of your accounts in a single report.
+This report allows you to print or generate a PDF of your trial balance, allowing you to quickly check the balance of each of your accounts in a single report.

 .. figure::  images/account_trial_balance.png
-   :scale: 50
+   :scale: 65
    :align: center

    *Trial Balance*